Biotricsx/LRLRelativity/README.md

 6. If the patch's exe doesnt even open then something has gone wrong.
 Usually, in those cases, no changes have been made, so the game should still work normally.

-7. After patching you can actually remove the 3 LRLRelativity files but dont remove the backup file as that is the original dll file (backup filename: GameAssembly.dll.DONT_DELETE.bak).
+7. After patching you can actually remove the 3 LRLRelativity files but dont remove the backup file as that is the original game dll file (again, this is the backup filename: GameAssembly.dll.DONT_DELETE.bak).

 8. ONLY WHEN YOU HAVE USED THE PATCH at least once (and the backup file is present): Suppose you want to restore the game to normal, either you can just delete the game folder (uninstall) and reinstall the game from steam; OR OR you can delete the 'GameAssembly.dll' (which is the patched version) and remove the '.DONT_DELETE.bak' part of the ""GameAssembly.dll.DONT_DELETE.bak"" file's filename (this file is the original dll)...basically you need to remove the patched dll and restore the original dll's name; that will restore the game to normal.